enkodellc/angular-multi-slider/README.md

 * __display-filter__ `{$filter}` Optional angular filter expression.
 * __ng-model__ `{object}` Bound values for sliders, requires 'value' for slider and 'title' for bubble
 * __bubbles__ `{string}` true or false for showing the persistent bubbles or false for just on hover
 * __maintain-order__ `{string}` true or false for maintaining the order of the sliders.
-To function properly you your slider array should be sorted to start with
+To function properly you your slider array is required to be sorted by value

 ## NgModel Properties